nrheo/nrheo/README.md

 - 👋 Hi, I’m @nrheo
 - 👀 I’m interested in machine learning, software development, and data engineering.
-- 🌱 I’m currently studying mathematics and computer science at university and will graduate in 2024.
+- 🌱 I studied mathematics and computer science at university and graduated in 2024.
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I am an audio engineer in a band!
+- ⚡ Fun fact: I was an audio engineer in a college band!
 I record, mix, and produce music.

 <!---
 nrheo/nrheo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.